 To allocate sides to a pool, each side is given a seeding position.
-Each side's seeding is determined by their position on the BISFed World Ranking List.
+Each side's seeding is determined by their position on the World Boccia Ranking List.
 When a side does not have a world ranking, they will not receive a seeding position.
-Error!
-Reference source not found. d emonstrates how a competition with eight (8) sides with two (2) pools is seeded based on each side's world ranking.
+Table 2 - Seeding Position Example demonstrates how a competition with eight (8) sides with two (2) pools is seeded based on each side's world ranking.